Bad Elster

 Bad Elster (/de/) is a spa town in the Vogtlandkreis district, in Saxony, Germany.
-It lies on the border of Bavaria and the Czech Republic in the Elster gebirge hills.
+It lies on the border of Saxony and the Czech Republic in the Elster gebirge hills.
 It is situated on the river White Elster, and is protected from extremes of temperature by the surrounding wooded hills.
 It is 25 km southeast of Plauen, and 25 km northwest of Cheb.
 It is part of the Freunde im Herzen Europas microregion.

 History

 Elster before 1800

 Two kilometres north west of the town centre lies the remains of a twelfth-century walled village, known today as the "Alte Schloss" or "Old Castle".
 This was first documented in 1324.
 In 1412 a manor was sold to the von Zedtwitz family, who held it until 1800.

 In 1533 the Reformation reached Adorf and its daughter church in Elster, and the first Protestant pastor was installed in 1540.

 The healing properties of the waters from the spring now known as the Moritzquelle were recognised well before Georg Leisner, physician to the Duke Moritz von Sachsen-Zeitz, wrote in 1669 that inhabitants of both Adorf and Elster come to the spring to take the waters, and he had successfully used them on many different patients.

 One famous visitor was Johann Wolfgang von Goethe, who came in 1795.
 He mentions the spring at Elster in his work Hermann and Dorothea.